Baneberries are erect perennial woodland plants, 1 to 2 1/2 feet high.

 Names: The genus name Actaea is the Latin name that was used by Pliny and adopted by Linnaeus.
 The Latin is thought to come from old Greek, either aktea or akte, for 'elder' which probably refers to a similarity of leaf type with that plant.
 The species pachypoda refers to "a thick foot" referring to the thick berry stalks.
 The author name for the plant description - 'Elliot’ refers to Stephen Elliot (1771-1830) American botanist and collector whose herbarium was the largest in America at the time.
 He is noted for A Sketch of the Botany of South Carolina and Georgia.
 An older scientific name for the plant is A. alba.

-Comparisons: A. pachypoda is similar to the white berry variety of Red Baneberry (Actaea rubra) except there the stalks of the berries are thin and green or brown, and the flower cluster is usually no longer than wide.
+Comparisons: A. pachypoda is similar to the white berry variety of Red Baneberry (Actaea rubra) except there the stalks of the berries are thin and green or brown, and the flower cluster is usually no longer than wide but cluster shape is not absolutely definitive.

 Above: 1st & 2nd Photos - The elongated long-stalked flower cluster of the white baneberry.
 3rd photo - The leaves are divided 2 to 3 times into separate unevenly but sharply toothed, oblong 3-part leaflets